odys-z/Anclient/README.md

 - jclient/cs

-cs client API runing on .net framework 4.0
+c# client API runing on .net framework 4.0

 - jclient/js

 js client API depending on jquery.

-Of which the jclient/js/easyui can basically working, providing the semantic-jsample server running.
+Of which the jclient/js/easyui can basically working, providing the semantic-jsample server is running.

 ~~~
     # NOT WORKING